 BA, MA, LLB, LLM

-Simon's research covers aspects of history, theory and law, particularly public law.
-He is interested in the role law plays in authoritarian regimes, past and present, including to communicate ideology, regulate compliance, and foster consent.
+My research covers aspects of history, theory and law.
+I am interested in the role law plays in authoritarian regimes, past and present, including to communicate ideology, regulate compliance, and foster consent.

-Much of his research is in the nexus between law, history and theory in relation to Nazi Germany, including the history of the legal system in the Third Reich, its theoretical nature, and its implications for the concept and practice of law today; as well as the representation of Nazi law in academic legal and historical discourse.
-He is also interested in research in public law (particularly the state of exception and UK and comparative constitutional law).
+My main reseaerch area is the nexus between law, history and theory in relation to Nazi Germany, including the history of the legal system in the Third Reich, its theoretical nature, and its implications for the concept and practice of law today; as well as the representation of Nazi law in academic legal and historical discourse.
+I am also interested in research in public law (particularly the state of exception and UK and comparative constitutional law).

-Simon's PhD thesis, titled 'The Conundrum of Nazi Law: An historiographical Challenge to the Anglo-American Jurisprudential Representation of the Nazi Past' is concerned with the historical and contemporary implications of the period of National Socialist rule in Germany, as well as the way in which legal and historical knowledge and meaning are constructed.
-It explores how legal scholars, and those from related disciplines, write about the Nazi past and the impact this has on the way in which this period is perceived and understood as having legal and historical significance.
-His thesis counters the theoretical assumptions that lead to the exclusion of the Nazi experience of law in the construction of legal knowledge.
-It also examines and develops encounters between law and other disciplines, history in particular, in writing about Nazi Germany, in order to trace parallel approaches between these subject-areas and make further connections across these disciplines.
+My PhD thesis, titled 'The Conundrum of Nazi Law: An historiographical Challenge to the Anglo-American Jurisprudential Representation of the Nazi Past' explores how legal scholars, and those from related disciplines, write about the Nazi past and the impact this has on the way in which this period is perceived and understood as having legal and historical significance.

 Simon's teaching interests include public law, criminal law, law and society, legal research and international law.
-He is currently Chair of undergraduate law module W211 Public law, and working on the production of W321 SQE: legal system, public law and criminal litigation.
+He is currently Module Chair of undergraduate law module W211 Public law.

-He is an associate lecturer (tutor) on law modules W211 Public law and W340 Law, society and culture in the 22/23 academic year, and has previously tutored on W203 Public law and criminal law (2016-2022), W350 Exploring legal boundaries (2019/20) and LLM module W821 Exploring the boundaries of international law (2017).
+He is an associate lecturer (tutor) on law modules W211 Public law and W340 Law, society and culture, and has previously tutored on W203 Public law and criminal law, W350 Exploring legal boundaries and LLM module W821 Exploring the boundaries of international law.
 He previously taught public law and contract law at the University of Nottingham.

 Simon is the academic consultant for series 2 of the OU/BBC co-production The Prosecutors, and authored some of the OpenLearn materials associated with this series.